what is focusing

 On July 1, 2018, I wrote a blog post called “The Truth Teller.”
 It was a piece on the intelligence of the body – body wisdom.
 Over the last few years, I have come to greatly appreciate and to depend on the body as a messenger of truth, the bringer of clarity, the well-spring of loving wisdom.
 The truth is, it knows more than we do.
 By this, I mean it knows more than our brain’s ability to answer life’s most essential questions.

-The sensations that are noticed and acknowledged are little carriers of hidden or unconscious information.
-Inevitably, they have come to show the client where she has left her truth, where she is blocked to her awareness of love’s presence in her life.
-Following the trail of sensations and corresponding messages often has a way of leading the client back to childhood wounding or to a fresh new insight or to a deep experience of loving wisdom that resides in the heart, creating connections to be made with lost parts of the self.
+Following the trail of emotions and corresponding physical sensations often has a way of leading the client back to childhood wounding or to a fresh new insight or to a deep experience of loving wisdom that resides in the heart, creating connections with lost parts of the self.
 Rather than merely bringing greater cognitive understanding, an inner integration takes place that is felt experientially and registered in the cells.
 And it is this cellular experience of connection that brings the potential for healing.